FILM REVIEW: Josh's Review of BRIGHT HILL ROAD

 That said, there is a lot to be said for Bright Hill Road.
 There is a bizarre dreaminess to the film’s cinematographic style that lends itself very well to the story.
 It also feels in places like Cuffley is paying homage to movies like Hitchcock’s Psycho and the Cohen Brother’s Blood Simple.
 It’s almost like Cuffley is trying to create the Cohen’s early more basic scene-shooting style with Hitchcock’s more surreal story telling methods.
-This actually works in places.

 Overall grade: B-